 Wedding Photography at Islington Town Hall

 Beautiful rooms, such as the Mayor’s Parlour, make Islington Town Hall an excellent choice for a small to medium wedding.
-Good natural light and the lovely bride looking on make this taken of the groom signing the wedding schedule a memorable photograph.
+Good natural light and the lovely bride looking on make this a memorable wedding photograph.

-I photographed this heartfelt kiss just after their wedding ceremony.
-The floral touches adorning the couple help make this image.
+I photographed this heartfelt kiss just after their ceremony.
+The floral touches adorning the couple add splashes of colour to this image.

-Outside the venue on Upper Street, the bride and groom greet each other in an embrace before their ceremony.
+On Upper Street, the bride and groom greet each other in an embrace before their ceremony.
 Wedding traditions, such as not seeing each other before the ceremony, are often no longer upheld.
-It’s entirely up to you how you approach your wedding day.
+I always arrive early to capture any pre-wedding photographs.

 The Bride and her Father thoughtfully wait in the corridor outside the Mayor’s Parlour.
 This unstaged shot shows a moment of quiet pre-wedding contemplation before the ceremony.
-I edited in muted tones to suit the scene and add to the calm, contemplative nature of the photo.
+I edited in muted tones to suit the scene and add to the photo’s calm, contemplative nature.

-Skipping ahead in time slightly: It’s all over… the ceremony, that is!
-Then, the newly wedded couple leaves the Town Hall to start their new life together.
+It’s all over—the ceremony, that is!
+The newlyweds leave the Town Hall to start their new life together.
 I always photograph a sequence of the couple leaving the venue, and I love this happy black-and-white shot.

 Photography Time Constraints at Islington Town Hall

-Wedding photography is encouraged at Islington, but be aware that time can get tight, especially on Saturdays during the summer.
-I like to spend time before and after the ceremony, taking portraits and group shots in various locations inside and outside the building.
+Although wedding photography is welcome, be aware that time can get tight, especially on Saturdays during the summer.
+I spend time before and after the ceremony, taking portraits and group shots in various locations around the building.

-There is usually time for this, but following the register office staff’s guidance is essential.
-And, of course, the wishes of you, the couple.
+There is usually time for this, but your photographer must follow the register office staff’s guidance.

 Guest photography is allowed at Islington: I took this photograph during the ceremony.
-The registrars are happy for friends and family to take photos, which I encourage, too.
+The registrars are happy for friends and family to take photos, which I encourage.

-Groom Nigel shakes hands with a guest whilst waiting for his bride to walk down the aisle of the Council Chamber.
-I’m always looking out for natural moments such as this to photograph.
+Groom Nigel shakes hands with a guest while waiting for his bride to walk down the aisle of the Council Chamber.
+I’m always looking for natural moments like this to photograph.

 The Mayor’s Parlour is the smallest of the wedding ceremony rooms, and this wide shot shows it well.
-Despite its diminutive size, the registrars at Islington are comfortable with the photographer’s presence.
+Despite its size, the registrars are comfortable with the photographer’s presence.

-During the ceremony, this natural photograph shows the room from the other side with the registrar just about to announce the couple.
+This natural photograph shows the room from the other side during the ceremony, with the registrar just about to announce the couple.

 A registrar and superintendent registrar will conduct your ceremony.
-They are accommodating and are keen for your photographer to get a good selection of photographs that tell the story of your time at the venue.
-The Islington registrars are relaxed and allow the photographer to move around during the wedding ceremony.
+They are accommodating and are keen for your photographer to take a good selection of photographs that tell the story of your time at the venue.
+The registrars are relaxed, allowing the photographer to move around during the wedding ceremony.
 The 2 photos above show how comfortable they were with my presence.
 I shoot throughout the ceremony, but observing the occasion is essential – I’m always discreet.

 It’s great to get up close: the intimate nature of Ming’s short-day wedding was perfect for this photo of his best man handing him the ring.